ludwigprager/ArgoCD-POC/README.md

 ## Prerequisites
 You need a linux machine to run on, any distribution should work fine.
-docker, docker-compose, yq are required.
+docker, docker-compose, yq, wget are required.

 ## How this POC works